 Read more about these challenges in “9 pressing IT security challenges – and how to mitigate them”.

-Artificial Intelligence can enhance the security of IT infrastructure and assets in several ways, e.g.:
+Artificial Intelligence technology can enhance the security of IT infrastructure and assets in several ways, e.g.:

 - AI-powered event monitoring solutions can recognize patterns in web requests, which can help in detecting cyber-attackers.

-- Enterprises can scan a large amount of data over the Internet using AI-powered information security solutions, and learn how cyber-attacks are originating.
+- Enterprises can scan a large amount of big data over the Internet using AI-powered information security and data analysis solutions, and learn how cyber-attacks are originating.
 These systems can then recommend solutions.
 Read more about this in “Is AI fundamental to the future of cybersecurity?”.

 - AI can help you to improve your response time for cybersecurity incidents.